Tannat NYC Wine & Cheese

-Sarah Goler is a physicist, artist, and ultramarathoner.
+Sarah Goler is a physicist, artist and fashion, and ultramarathoner.
 When she’s not shooting lasers at ancient papyri, getting her hands dirty in a pottery studio, or training for her latest 60k run, she can be found in the kitchen or at her sister’s CSA, Full Circus Farm.

 WHAT IS TANNAT?

 Tannat is a palindrome (so badass!) and a grape.
 Tannat is originally from the Basque region of France but has since become the national grape of Uruguay where it expresses a fruitier character.
 Tannat is related to the word tannin.
 Tannins were discovered in the 1700’s by leather tanners.
 It turns out that the molecules that dry out your mouth are used to make beautiful leather.
 And lastly, when we were at dinner with Stacie, William’s sister, she came up with a great line: